Trajectory Class Fluctuation Theorem

 \section{Discussion}

 The preceding provided guidance when selecting appropriate trajectory classes for a given process of interest.
-To achieve a much stronger bound on entropy difference than the traditional ensemble-average Second Law, Sec. \ref{sec:tpsl} proposed choosing a partition of all trajectories into classes that was both refined and that resulted in narrow entropy difference distributions for each class.
-And, to avoid dominating rare events (Sec. \ref{sec:tyranny}), we recommended classes that are common in both the forward and reverse processes and that have narrow entropy-difference distributions.
-That said, specific procedures to identify classes effective for arbitrary processes remain an open problem.
+To achieve a much stronger bound on entropy difference than the traditional ensemble-average Second Law, Sec. \ref{sec:tpsl} proposed choosing a partition of all trajectories into classes that resulted in narrow entropy difference distributions for each class.
+And, to avoid dominating rare events when calculating free-energy differences (Sec. \ref{sec:tyranny}), we recommended classes that are common in both the forward and reverse processes and that have narrow entropy-difference distributions.
+That said, the most effective classes for these tasks appear to be specific to the particular processes of interest.
+Developing procedures to identify these classes for arbitrary processes remain an open problem.

 What does this look like in practice?
 Reference \cite{Wims19a} experimentally investigated efficient bit erasure in a nanoscale flux qubit device.
 We found a natural partition of trajectories into classes that served well both to strengthen the Second Law and to dissect the entire process work distribution.
 The latter identified simple components characterizing the full work distribution's features---features functionally critical to efficient bit erasure.